Reading Time: 42 minutes

 In terms of intent, the majority (58 percent) of gun injuries in elementary, middle, and high schools were homicides / non-fatal assaults and mass shootings (10 percent).
 Suicide and self-injury accounted 1 percent of injuries.
 Unintentional gunfire incidents (13 percent) occurred because of disputes that escalated, like parking lot altercations, domestic violence, arguments that had escaped, or a robbery close to a school.
 And other events, like legal interventions, accounted for 9 percent of gun injuries.

-The Frequency of School Shootings is Increasing
+The Increased Frequency of School Shootings

 While it may seem school shootings are a recent phenomenon, gun-related violence dates back centuries and has increased dramatically throughout history to the present day.
 To understand gun violence and take preventative actions that make schools safe, researchers have sought to understand the commonalities among attackers, the state of their mental health, and their motivations.